Best Restaurant Style Salsa Recipe

 Instructions

-- Add garlic, serrano chili peppers, and cilantro to food processor bowl.
-Pulse until ingredients are minced and well combined.
+- Add 4 cloves garlic (peeled) and ½ of one bunch cilantro to food processor with peppers.
+Pulse peppers, garlic, and cilantro together until ingredients are minced and well combined.

-- Add onions to food processor and pulse again until onions are finely chopped and mixture is fairly smooth.
+- Add sliced onions to food processor bowl.
+Pulse ingredients together until onions are finely chopped and mixture is fairly smooth.

-- Add drained cans of diced tomatoes and pulse until desired salsa consistency is achieved.
+- Add 3 14.5-ounce cans diced tomatoes (well drained) and 1 teaspoon salt to food processor.
+Pulse all ingredients together until desired salsa consistency is achieved.
+Taste salsa and adjust salt if desired.

-- Consistency: This is not intended to be a chunky salsa.
-Ideally the end consistency should be fairly smooth.
+- Consistency: This is not intended to be a super chunky salsa.
+Ideally, the end consistency should be fairly smooth with some small chunks, but you can make it whatever consistency you like best.

 - Leftovers: Refrigerate salsa in an airtight container.
 Salsa will keep approximately 2 to 3 weeks if stored properly.